Dogs Bark Far Away is a 10:00 sound art work that explores the impact of

 Dogs Bark Far Away considers that human sounds may overpower natural sounds, but not displace them.
 The natural sounds remain, if we know how to listen for them.

-Sounding Nature has two parts: original field recordings and inspired remixes of those sounds.
-The challenge was for sound artists to reimagine original field recordings contributed by other sound artists.
-250 sound artists, from 55 countries, reimagined nearly 500 field recordings.
+Sounding Nature challenged sound artists to reimagine original field recordings contributed by other sound artists.
 My work, Dogs Bark Far Away, samples a recording by Noé Mignard of dogs barking in a forest in the Rhone-Alpes region of southern France.

 On first listening, Mignard's recording inspired me as a liminal listening experience between two worlds.
 I wanted to explore the idea of liminal moments and listening further, specifically within a day-in-the-life context.
 The opening sonic sequence of Dogs Bark Far Away represents sleep and dreams, themselves liminal moments, often unsettling, and including sound.
 At the moment between waking and dreaming, ascending from the sub-conscious of sleep, dogs are heard barking.
 I sampled my own soundscapes and field recordings to represent movement throughout one's day, from the relative quiet peace of early morning, through the increased noise associated with work and a busy day, and concluded with coming of evening and the returning prominence of the natural soundscape.